grano/grano.github.io/_posts/2015-06-14-wedding-speeches.md

 tags: [wedding speech, public speaking]
 ---

-I was recently given the great honor of helping playing a large role in the [wedding ceremony](#ceremony-speech) two good friends.
+I was recently given the great honor of playing a large role in the [wedding ceremony](#ceremony-speech) of two good friends.
 I also gave a [toast](#toast) during the rehearsal dinner.
 I've copied both speeches below, as well as the [best man speech](#best-man-speech) I gave at my brother's wedding one year ago.

 ### Ceremony Speech